wikimedia/machinelearning-liftwing-inference-services/src/models/reference_quality/README.md

 ## How to run locally

-In order to run the reference-need model server locally, please choose one of the two options below:
+In order to run the reference-quality model server locally, please choose one of the two options below:

 <details>
 <summary>1.
 Automated setup using the Makefile</summary>